Skip to main content

 . . .

-At the end of the haproxy configuration file, we need to define our front end configuration.
-This will dictate how HAProxy listens for incoming connections.
-We will bind HAProxy to the load balancer elastic IP address which is the IP that we requested earlier in the Equinix Metal console.
+You'll define the front end configuration at the end of the HAProxy configuration file.
+This dictates how HAProxy listens for incoming connections.
+You'll bind HAProxy to the load balancer elastic IP address, which is the IP address that you requested earlier in the Equinix Metal console.
 This will allow it to listen for traffic originating from the elastic IP address.
 We will call our front end “www” for simplicity.
-We will also specify a default backend to pass traffic to (which we will be configuring in a moment):
+We will also specify a default backend to pass traffic to (which you will configure in a moment):

 Contents of /etc/haproxy/haproxy.cfg